DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 Past interviews are those that are before today.

 Once the status moves beyond ‘Interviewing’ all interviews become ‘Past interviews’.

+### Specifying which organisation is carrying out the interview

+The question that asks users to specify which organisation is carrying out the interview only shows for users who belong to the training provider and accredited body of that course.

+Otherwise, it will automatically be on behalf of the user who’s setting up the interview.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({